pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 1 of 1 target successfully completed, 1 valid password found Hydra finished at 2026-02-21 16:12:21
 </code></pre>
-Hydra is used for the SSH brute force, we use the username *intern* and a custom top 10 RockYou passwords file.</br>
+Hydra is used for the SSH brute force, we use the username *intern* and a custom top 10 RockYou passwords file.<br>
+We are succesful at discovering the correct password.
+We have **SSH** credentials now.

 ## 03.SSH IN TO THE SERVER
 <pre data-label="SSH"><code>